 If you get the largest portion of your salary from overtime and/or bonuses, it is best to approach a lender whose assessments will take additional income into account, rather than just your stated salary.

 Affordability is no different from other aspects of a mortgage assessment in that different lenders assess affordability differently.
 A more risk-averse lender may be willing to offer a higher loan amount, while some lenders will only offer a fraction of what you need by looking at the same numbers.
 On average, lenders will offer up to 4x your annual income, but the offer from some lenders will only amount to 3x, while others will offer 5x or even 6x in some cases.

-Expect lenders to have a look at your outgoings as well when assessing your affordability.
+Expect lenders to have a look at your bank statement and outgoings as well when assessing your affordability.
 And, as explained above, some lenders will not consider certain income figures you provide, while others will, and they will not always be upfront about this.

 If you don’t have prior knowledge of the criteria of the lenders out there, trying to find the ideal lender is like taking a shot in the dark.
 Experienced mortgage advisers deal with every lender regularly and have a strong understanding of their criteria.
 Knowing the best place to direct your mortgage application should come easily to an expert, experienced mortgage broker.

 It can be difficult to get a mortgage when you’re self-employed.
 The old self-cert mortgages no longer exist and many mainstream lenders have reservations when it comes to considering self-employed borrowers.
 Nevertheless, there are many lenders who will consider an application from a self-employed borrower, especially when there are accounts and a verifiable trading history that spans 3+ years.

 If you’ve recently made the switch to being self-employed or your business structure has changed, it will be more challenging.
 Some specialist lenders will accommodate self-employed borrowers with circumstances including:

 - Being recently self-employed